 I start by looking for the person who writes for the company blog.
 I look for talks on YouTube, Twitter accounts, presentations on Slideshare/ SpeakerDeck, projects on GitHub.
 If I don’t find the right person there I go over to LinkedIn and then Google the different people who might be interested in Takipi to see who has a more active social profile.
 If I don’t find anyone within the company who seems like a right person to approach – I move on to the next company.
 If it doesn’t feel right don’t do it, if you don’t have a good reason to approach this person – spare their time.

 How to find the email address

 If it’s not public, I use Rapportive and try out a few email addresses until I see which one is connected to LinkedIn/ Twitter/ Google+ or another account.
 For example, if I want to write to John Silver at CompanyName, I’d try email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org etc. until I find a match.
-Each company has its own email convention – firstname.lastname, first letter from the first name + last name, etc., so sometimes I look for a random email address of someone from this company (just Google “@companyname.com” or look for the biz-dev/ evangalist/ support emails (which are easier to find) and match the convention.
+Each company has its own email convention – firstname.lastname, first letter of the first name + last name, etc., so sometimes I look for a random email address of someone from this company (just Google “@companyname.com” or look for the biz-dev/ evangelist/ support emails (which are easier to find) and match the convention.
 Here’s the full guide to finding Anybody’s email address and this great spreadsheet which will help you be creative once you’ve exhausted the first few attempts.

 Email or LinkedIn message?